Hydrodynamic escape: Isotope fractionation as evidence

 Matching these ratios can also be used to validate or verify computational models seeking to describe atmospheric evolution.
 This method has also been used to determine the escape of oxygen relative to hydrogen in early atmospheres.

 Examples

 Exoplanets that are extremely close to their parent star, such as hot Jupiters can experience significant hydrodynamic escape to the point where the star "burns off" their atmosphere upon which they cease to be gas giants and are left with just the core, at which point they would be called Chthonian planets.
 Hydrodynamic escape has been observed for exoplanets close to their host star, including the hot Jupiters HD 209458b.

 Within a stellar lifetime, the solar flux may change.
 Younger stars produce more EUV, and the early protoatmospheres of Earth, Mars, and Venus likely underwent hydrodynamic escape, which accounts for the noble gas isotope fractionation present in their atmospheres.

+It can be observed from the above table that atmospheric Xe experiences more fractionation than Kr, which seems unreasonable since Xe is heavier than Kr and should be less influenced by hydrodynamic escape than Kr.
+Actually, according to the formula of hydrodynamic escape flux $\Phi_i$ above, it requires extreme high $\Phi_H$, which can only be achieved during the first 100 Ma of Earth’s history when the EUV flux from the young Sun was sufficiently strong.
+However, from the analysis of ancient atmospheric gases trapped in fluid inclusions contained in minerals of Archean (3.3 Ga) to Paleozoic (404 Ma) rocks, it has been observed that the fractionation of atmospheric Xe was still ongoing at about 2.1 Ga before.

+One possible explanation is that Xe may be the only noble gas which escapes as an ion as it is the only noble gas more easily ionized than hydrogen.
+Ionized Xe+ can interact with H+ protons via the strong Coulomb force, which effectively decreases the binary diffusion coefficient b(Xe+, H+) by several orders of magnitude compared to the case of neutral Xe.
+That means it needs lower hydrogen escape fluxes $\Phi_H$ compared with neutral Xe.
+Actually, its requisite $\Phi_H$ is lower enough to be met during Archean eon, which means the mass-fractionated hydrodynamic escape of Xe can persist during Archean.